insan1k/gerr/README.md

 error type preserved, for logging and debugging purposes.

-Thus comes the motivation for writing this library, the name is a play on words, as it is a library to generate errors, and golang has terrible error handling, so I thought, of the most common sound I make when doing anything fancier than the vanilla error handling in go.
+Thus comes the motivation for writing this library, the name is a play on words, as it is a library to generate errors, so I thought, of the most common sound I make when doing anything fancier than the vanilla error handling in go.
 Grr!

 ## Installation
 ```bash